-Over a decade ago the Dubai property market faced its toughest challenges which started late 2008.
-The market has since undergone a major transformation as it continues to mature and develop in line with the city’s growth and sustainability agenda powered by the government.
+More than a decade ago, the Dubai real estate market faced its most difficult challenges, beginning at the end of 2008.
+Since then, the market has undergone a major transformation, as it continues to mature and develop in accordance with the city’s growth and sustainable development program established by the government.

-One of the major highlights is the growth of the Real Estate Regulatory Agency [RERA], which has achieved a great deal since its inception in 2007 in developing a regulatory framework that seeks to protect real estate investors and end users, restoring confidence in the market.
+One of the major highlights is the growth of the Real Estate Regulatory Agency [RERA], which since its inception in 2007 has achieved much in developing a regulatory framework aimed at protecting real estate investors and end users whilst restoring market confidence.

-Consumer protection measures introduced through legislation, most importantly the introduction of mandatory escrow accounts for developers selling off-plan projects and the introduction of the interim real estate register [Oqood] is also a boost to the Dubai real estate market.
+The consumer protection measures introduced under the legislation, in particular the introduction of mandatory escrow accounts for developers selling off-plan projects, and the introduction of the Temporary Real Estate Register [Oqood], are also a boost to the Dubai real estate market.

 The market has come a long way since international freehold ownership was first introduced in 2002.
-The emirate has not only managed to return to growth after the impact of downturn Transformation of Dubai property market but has evolved despite ongoing headwinds worldwide.
+The emirate has not only managed to return to growth after the effects of the downturn, but has also evolved, but has also evolved despite continued headwinds around the world.

-Today, there is increased transparency in the market, a more diversified economy, lower dependency on oil and an increased number of real estate investment trusts.
+Today, there is an increase in market transparency, a more diversified economy, a decrease in dependence on oil, and an increase in the number of real estate investment trusts.